 Figure 6.9: Magnetic field induced suppression of supercurrent effects, Zeeman energy splitting, and extraction of the effective g factor. a.
-Backgate voltage V{bg} sweeps as a function of magnetic field B. Supercurrent effects are suppressed at $\sim 500 \text{ mT}$, at which peak splitting begins to become noticeable.
-The first resonance peak is situated around $V{bg} = -1.1 \text{ V}$ and is the most obviously split peak.
-The second resonance peak ($V{bg} = [-0.5, 0] \text{ V}$) features a shoulder (see perhaps Fig. 6.11) with the peak splitting being less clear.
-Around $V{bg} \sim 0.9 \text{ V}$ and B = 0.5 T two clearly distinct peaks that appear to originate from the same point can be noticed, they can be followed to around $B \sim 1 \text{ T}$ where they become diffusive; and it appears as if the first peak splits again.
-Around $B \sim 3 \text{ T}$ the peaks can be picked up again, following the pattern they originally had between B = [0.5, 1] T. b.
+Backgate voltage $V{\rm bg}$ sweeps as a function of magnetic field B. Supercurrent effects are suppressed at ~ 500 mT, at which peak splitting begins to become noticeable.
+The first resonance peak is situated around $V{\rm bg} = -1.1$ V and is the most obviously split peak.
+The second resonance peak ($V{\rm bg} = [-0.5, 0]$ V) features a shoulder (see perhaps Fig. 6.11) with the peak splitting being less clear.
+Around $V{\rm bg} \sim 0.9$ V and B = 0.5 T two clearly distinct peaks that appear to originate from the same point can be noticed, they can be followed to around $B \sim 1$ T where they become diffusive; and it appears as if the first peak splits again.
+Around $B \sim 3$ T the peaks can be picked up again, following the pattern they originally had between B = [0.5, 1] T. b.
 Zoom-in on the dashed area in a, with a more saturated colourscale. c.
 The range of interest of the first resonance peak and the result of an ad hoc peak extraction algorithm (white points). d.
 The difference between each point extracted from c as a function of magnetic field B, converted to energy E via the lever arm extracted from Fig. 6.7, and fitted to the Zeeman energy via Eq.
 (2.11) yields an effective g factor slightly above the bulk value (15 for InAs).
-The vertical grey line indicates the boundary B < 450 mT where the above bound on the fitting data to this line does not change the outcome of the fit.
+The vertical grey line indicates the boundary B < 450 mT where the extracted peaks are less consistent due to the device being in the superconducting regime; setting the lower bound on the fitting data to this line does not change the outcome of the fit.
 Data corrected for series resistance.

 Figure 6.10: Linear background subtracted data shown in Fig. 6.9.
-The linear background of each V{bg} trace has been subtracted, and the superconducting region (B < 450 mT) is shown with a different colour range than the normal region. a.
+The linear background of each $V{\rm bg}$ trace has been subtracted, and the superconducting region (B < 450 mT) is shown with a different colour range than the normal region. a.
 Background subtracted colourmap from Fig. 6.9 shows more clearly the resonance peaks in the superconducting region, consistent with the values shown in Fig. 6.11.
 The colour scale is individualised for the superconducting- and the normal state regions to better show the entire dataset without saturating or underexposing any particular region.
 The white dots correspond to the peaks extracted in Fig. 6.9c and the green lines are the best fit to each set of dots. b.
 Attempt at tracing the split peaks within the area marked by dashed lines in a. c.
 The trace in b converted to energy E via the lever arm extracted from Fig. 6.7. d.
 The same trace as c compared to the green lines (and related dots) extracted from the first split resonance peak. e.
 Fitted Zeeman energy splitting of the traces from b compared to the fitted data of the first split resonance.